NexusMutual/smart-contracts/docs/user-flows/staker.md

 ### What You Need to Know Before Staking

 - ✅ **You earn rewards over time** based on how long your NXM is staked.
 - ⚠️ **Your NXM may be burned** if a claim is approved and your pool is liable for part of the payout.
 - ✅ **Your stake is locked within a tranche, but if you deposit mid-tranche, your lock-up time may be shorter.**
 - ⚠️ **Managers control voting power** over your staked NXM, which can delay withdrawals.
 - ✅ **You can extend your stake** to keep earning rewards after your tranche expires.

 ---

 ## Choosing a Staking Pool

-Before staking, **always check the pool’s conditions**:
+Before staking, **always check the pool's conditions**:

 ### 1. Manager Fees